Golf Story, Is It a Great RPG or Golfing Game?

 Making Golf Fun

-As you progress through the game you meet a colourful band of characters, and environments.
+As you progress through Golf Story, you meet a colorful cast of characters and environments.
 Each area has a different biome.
-One is an overgrown golf course, another is a course very high.
+One is an overgrown golf course, and another is a very high course.
 They bring with them different hazards.
 In the starter area, there are mole rats that will pick up your golf balls and put them in bunkers.
 In another, there are fish who will push balls out of the water onto the green.

-Another cool feature is that you can drop a golf ball anywhere and take a shot.
+Another cool feature of Golf Story is that you can drop a golf ball anywhere and take a shot.
 This provides the opportunity for side quests.
 One of these side quests unlocks a crazy golf level.
 Others provide exp boosts and money.
-You will need to go out of your way to find these and sometimes it’s not easy to spot them.
-Even so, most of the time it’s not worth worrying about and sticking to the main missions shouldn’t be an issue.
+You will need to go out of your way to find these, and sometimes itโs not easy to spot them.
+Even so, most of the time itโs not worth worrying about, and sticking to the main missions shouldnโt be an issue.

-Even though it seems to be a light-hearted game it can be very challenging.
-I took to a second playthrough of the game and it still felt difficult.
+Even though it seems to be a lighthearted game, it can be very challenging.
+I did a second playthrough of the game, and it still felt difficult.
 Keeping your scores at Par or below when there are so many factors to take into consideration can halt your progress.
-If you are stuck on a quest that you can’t progress, then there is no chance of going round the quest to continue the story.
+If you are stuck on a quest that you canโt progress on, then there is no chance of going around the quest to continue the story.

 Presentation

-The visual style is very like Stardew Valley.
+Golf Storyโs visual style is very Stardew Valley.
 Which is appealing and will never get old.
-The characters are colourful, and the environments are vibrant.
+The characters are colorful, and the environments are vibrant.
 They match the tone of the game well.
-Even so, I would have liked to see the game in what it would be like as a 3D full-fledged game.
-But for an indie title, they used the resources they had well and didn’t bite off to more than they can chew.
-It’s also surprising that it was only released for the Switch.
+Even so, I would have liked to see what the game would be like as a full-fledged 3D game.
+But for an indie title, they used the resources they had well and didnโt bite off more than they could chew.
+Itโs also surprising that it was only released for the Switch.
 It would have done well on the PC.

 An issue with the graphics is that levels must stay level.
 There are slopes but you must rely on the slope indicator which only shows the slope of the spot you are currently on.
 There is mention of a second game in the works.
 I am hoping this can be fixed or lose the visual style to make it more challenging.
 But I love the visual style.
 So it may be as simple as changing the view from top-down to behind the golfer and make it a 3D plane.